backtrace-labs/poireau/README.md

 that code to generate events (this is a system-wide switch, for every process that linked the shared library); we use these events to let the kernel capture callstacks for each sampled call.

+In addition, these allocation requests are diverted to an internal tracking allocator.
+This lets us identify calls to `free` and `realloc` on tracked allocations, which is crucial to generate paired USDT events ("this allocation was freed or reallocated"); it also ensures we pass these allocations back to the backup tracking allocator, rather than the system malloc.

 Vendored dependencies
 ---------------------